open-telemetry/opentelemetry-dotnet/src/OpenTelemetry.Instrumentation.GrpcNetClient/README.md

 This option prevents downstream instrumentation from being invoked.
 Grpc.Net.Client is built on top of HttpClient.
 When instrumentation for both libraries is enabled, `SuppressDownstreamInstrumentation` prevents the HttpClient instrumentation from generating an additional activity.
-Additionally, since HttpClient instrumentation is normally responsible for propagating context (e.g., W3C trace context and baggage), Grpc.Net.Client instrumentation propagates context when `SuppressDownstreamInstrumentation` is enabled.
+Additionally, since HttpClient instrumentation is normally responsible for propagating context (ActivityContext and Baggage), Grpc.Net.Client instrumentation propagates context when `SuppressDownstreamInstrumentation` is enabled.

 The following example shows how to use `SuppressDownstreamInstrumentation`.